 This rich satisfying dish, adapted from a recipe given to me by a friend, is my husband's favorite.
 I usually serve it on his birthday.
 It's loaded with scallops, shrimp and crab in a creamy sauce.
 I consider this the "crown jewel" in my repertoire of recipes. —Elena Hansen, Ruidoso, New Mexico

-Shrimp Scampi looks like you fussed, but it’s a snap to prepare.
+This shrimp scampi recipe looks like you fussed, but it’s easy to prepare.
 Lemon and herbs enhance the shrimp, and bread crumbs add a pleasing crunch.
 Served over pasta, this main dish is pretty enough for company. —Lori Packer, Omaha, Nebraska

 "I love anything with Cajun spices, so I came up with this slow-cooker jambalaya that’s just as good as that served in restaurants," says Jennifer Fulk from Moreno Valley, California.
 "If you can’t find Andouille sausage, hot links, smoked sausage or chorizo will also work.
 I like to serve it with warm cornbread and garnished with sliced green onions."